• Subscribe

 Gary Bernstein

-Gary Bernstein is an instructor in the College of Business at Misericordia University and is a frequent contributor and an advisory board member of Community Rec Magazine.
+Gary Bernstein is an instructor in the College of Business at Misericordia University and is a frequent contributor and a former advisory board member of Community Rec Magazine.
 Gary Bernstein has proudly authored the textbook, “The Fundamentals of Sports Marketing” with Sagamore Publishing and “Nonprofit Sport and Recreation Programs: Principles and Practices of Leadership and Management” by Sentia Publishers.
 For more information, call 757.667.0293 or email thebernsteingroup@gmail.com.

 Related Posts